bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 You now have su / root access on your Seagate Central!

 ## Removing the Hard Drive and Connecting it to Another Computer
+This method is essentially the same concept as the method presented above except we will be inserting the bootup script manually

+GIVE DETAILS ON CHANGING THE PASSWORD FOR AN ADMIN USER AS WELL??

 Give a list of the tools needed and then the files that need to be edited.
 (Copy from Data recovery Tip)

-Detail Windows Method with Paragon Software
+Detail Windows Method with Paragon Software - WILL NOTEPAD WORK???

 Detail Linux Method using "mount"